Jeff Sneider: Post-trades career, independent journalism, and public controversies (2016–present)

-Sneider had a tenure at Mashable, serving as senior film reporter, which ended in December 2016 following racially charged comments about #OscarsSoWhite, a hashtag which gained popularity online due to a controversy that no people of color were nominated for major acting awards during a stretch of time.
-Sneider had claimed that the movement was "canceled" following the prospects of non-Whites receiving consideration at the 89th Academy Awards, and posted this in a Mashable article and subsequent tweet.
+Sneider's tenure at Mashable ended in December 2016 following racially charged comments about #OscarsSoWhite, a hashtag that gained popularity online due to a controversy that no people of color were nominated for major acting awards during a stretch of time.
+Sneider claimed that the movement was "canceled" following the prospects of non-Whites receiving consideration at the 89th Academy Awards, and posted this in a Mashable article and a subsequent tweet.
 Online backlash followed, with Sneider being criticized as he is a White man who attempted to declare a movement started by a Black woman as "dead".
-Mashable entertainment editor Josh Dickey expressed regret for the controversy, attaching a correction to the article and tweeted acceptance of responsibility, while Mashables director of communications Paul Cafiero confirmed that this ordeal resulted in Sneider leaving the website.
+Mashable entertainment editor Josh Dickey expressed regret for the controversy, attaching a correction to the article and tweeting acceptance of responsibility; Sneider was unapologetic in his response, while Mashables director of communications Paul Cafiero confirmed that this ordeal resulted in Sneider leaving the website.